 image via Jute Home

 Before you start to dream of paint swatches or the perfect pop of color for that room – figure out how you need that space to work.
 Will your living room be an adult only space for relaxing?
 Or will it also need to serve as a playroom/work area/homework area?
 Will your dining room be used every day or just for formal occasions?
 This will not only help you decide what types of furniture you need but how to best arrange said furniture to make the most efficient use of the space.
-A formal dining room or living room that the kids will rarely be in can afford to have cream upholstery but an eat-in kitchen where a messy toddler runs wild may need surfaces and materials that can be quickly and easily wiped down.
+A formal dining room or living room that the kids will rarely be in can afford to have cream upholstery but an eat-in kitchen may need surfaces and materials that can be quickly and easily wiped down.

 Without defined spaces that function as they need to your home will never be cohesive and flow or function the way it should.
 Deal with the clutter, reassess your space and make the most efficient use of the room – this may mean moving furniture around or separating rooms into different zones.